johnhkim124/fetched/README.md

 ## Project Description
 A React and Airtable app that allows users to browse dogs up for adoption as well as put up dogs for adoption.
-At the home page you can navigate to browse dogs, put up dogs to find a good loving home.
+At the home page you can navigate to browse dogs to see a listing of dogs for adoption.
+There is also a form to put up dogs to find a good loving home for them.

 ## Wireframes